-Figure 34.
+Figure 44.
 Points for geometry smoothing and trilinear filter

-s

 The grid_size is 8 because the occPrecision (occupancy precision) is set to 4.
 However, occPrecision can be 1 in minimum so that the grid_size becomes 2 in the case.

 In the geometry grid smoothing, the bounding box is divided into the grids by grid_size.
 The number of grids numOfGrid is calculated as follows.